Hayagreev13/machine-learning-assesment/README.md

 python src/app.py
 ```

-If you have made it till this far, Thank You for reading!
+If you have made it this far, Thank You for reading!
 Good Day!